Board Certification Providers

 They aren’t exactly the same kind of ‘board certification’.
 While both ‘board certifications’ attempt to set certain standards of practice, one has much more oversight.

-For example, board certification for medical specialties carries with it heavy continuing education requirements and can really make a difference in the traffic a doctor sees to his office.
+For example, board certification for medical specialties carries with it heavy continuing education requirements.
+It can really make a difference in the traffic a doctor sees to his office.

 In any case, some licensed medical doctors get ongoing board certification early in their career and taper off after so many years of acquiring it.